 This long, careful procedure creates a mixture of phenolic compounds.
 Inc. a natural form of glutamic acid that adds taste and aroma.
 Nama Shoyu is produced with a double-brew process.
 This allows it to be made with less salt with a full bodied flavor.

 Many years ago, I apprenticed with a Japanese elder who made namu shoyu in giant cedar kegs; my job was to check them regularly.
 Now that I’m a Holistic Nutritionist, I understand the nutritional benefit of namu shoyu and advocate its use.
-Some exceptions are if you’re correcting a bacterial, yeast, or viral related health issue such as group B strep or Candida or if you are on the Body Ecology Diet (B.E.D.).
+Some exceptions are if you’re correcting a bacterial, yeast, or viral related health issue such as group B strep or Candida or are on the Body Ecology Diet (B.E.D.).

 Modern Soy Sauce